kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 .. note::

-   In practice, the ``data/`` sub-directory will only contain input files associated with experimental samples processed and tracked through the pipeline.
+   In practice, the ``data/`` sub-directory often only contain input files associated with experimental samples processed and tracked through the pipeline.
    Other "accessory" files needed by specific steps of pipelines are often stored in separate directories, for discoverability and re-use across projects.